bencline1/Allpix_GaAs/doc/usermanual/installation.md

 ---------------------------

-The latest version of Allpix² can be downloaded from the CERN Gitlab repository @ap2-repo.
+The latest version of Allpix² can be downloaded from the CERN Gitlab repository[^11].
 For production environments it is recommended to only download and use tagged software versions, as many of the available git branches are considered development versions and might exhibit unexpected behavior.